cardano-foundation/CIPs/CIP-0118/README-implicit.md

    - This only works if you know ahead of time when you want things to expire: you can't cancel any sooner or later than that.

 These approaches have different tradeoffs and different ones may be appropriate for different situations.
-A full approach to cancellation would also have to consider how to

 #### Era transition